 - In a large bowl with a hand mixer, or a stand mixer with the paddle attachment, combine the butter and cream cheese.
 Whip until very light and fluffy.
 You want the butter to be almost white in color.

 - Add the sugar and powdered sugar, blending well.

 - Now add the baking powder, cream of tarter, and salt.
 Make sure everything is well incorporated.

 - In a small bowl, crack your egg and gently beat so that it is mixed.
 Add the vanilla (or other flavoring) to this and stir.
 Slowly pour this into your butter mixture.

 - Now add the flour in two batches, making sure to combine well each time.

-- Turn the dough out onto your parchment sheet and roll to desired thickness, I aim for ¼ inch cookies.
+- Turn the dough out onto your parchment sheet and roll to desired thickness, I aim for 1/4 inch cookies.
+To make sure they don't stick, roll between 2 sheets of parchment paper that have been sprinkled with more flour.
 Gently cut out using desired cookie shapes.
 Transfer to a parchment lined baking sheet.

 - Place dough in the fridge for 1 hour.

 - While dough chills, preheat over to 350° F.

 - Bake the cookies for 10-15 minutes depending on your oven and thickness of the cookies.
 You can’t walk away from these as they go from not done to burnt in a matter of seconds!

 - Let cool completely before frosting.